 Kun Xu, Ph.D.

-Assistant Professor in Emerging Media - Department of Media Production, Management, and Technology
+Associate Professor in Emerging Technologies - Department of Media Production, Management, and Technology

 Kun Xu’s research areas broadly focus on human-computer interaction, human-robot interaction, computer-mediated communication, and psychological processing of emerging technologies.
-His work investigates how individuals perceive, interact with, and respond to a range of AI technologies, including social robots, computer agents, and virtual assistants.
+His work investigates how individuals perceive, interact with, and respond to a range of AI-based technologies, such as social robots and virtual agents.
 He also examines how people use virtual and augmented reality (VR/AR) technologies to make sense of spaces and maintain social relationships.
-Using a variety of methodological approaches, including lab experiments, computational methods, and visual analyses, his research seeks to understand the role of (tele)presence in people’s technology use experience and the mutual shaping between humans and machines.
+Using a variety of methodological approaches, including lab experiments, psychophysiology measures, computational methods, and visual analyses, his research seeks to understand the role of (tele)presence in people’s technology use experience and the mutual shaping between humans and machines.

-His works have been published in journals such as Journal of Computer-Mediated Communication, New Media & Society, International Journal of Communication, Journal of Broadcasting & Electronic Media, Mobile Media & Communication, International Communication Gazette, Computers in Human Behavior, and Telematics & Informatics.
+His lead-authored works have been published in journals such as Communication Theory, Journal of Computer-Mediated Communication, New Media & Society, Human-Machine Communication, International Journal of Communication, Journal of Broadcasting & Electronic Media, International Journal of Social Robotics, International Communication Gazette, Telematics & Informatics and Computers in Human Behavior.

 Kun was a cameraman and a news editor at Thomson Reuters and Shanghai Media Group.
 More information is available at https://xkunnet.github.io/